ConvAI/CaaS-Django-Frontend/README.md

     `python manage.py makemigrations user userpanel`

     `python manage.py migrate`

+6. Manually enter userpanel_language table in nervaidb database:

+    `id lang_code  lang_name`
+    `1  en-us      English-US`
+    `1  en-uk      English-UK`

-6. If everything is alright, you should be able to start the Django development server:
+7. If everything is alright, you should be able to start the Django development server:

     `python manage.py runserver`

-7. Open your browser and go to http://127.0.0.1:8000
+8. Open your browser and go to http://127.0.0.1:8000